kafka, consumer-groups, data-streaming, scalability

 Consumer groups distribute partitions among consumers for parallel processing

-Monitoring lag and rebalancing is essential for production operations
+Monitoring lag with tools like Kafka Lag Exporter, Burrow, and Conduktor is essential for production operations

 Understanding consumer groups deeply allows you to build robust, scalable streaming applications that can grow with your data volumes and processing requirements.